libreio/libre/README.md

 $ java -jar target/nerodesk-jar-with-dependencies.jar 9000
 ```

-Non-functional requirement is:

- * Java 8
+Nerodesk requires Java 8 (or higher).

 ## How to contribute